jackdimarco/jackdimarco/README.md

 -📚 I'm currently a student at the Georgia Institute of Technology

--💻 I'm interested in Software Development
+-💻 I'm interested in Software Engineering

 -🔭 I have experience with Java, Python, C, and JavaScript (including React.js and Node.js)